 Though both Pfizer and Moderna’s vaccines provide approximately 95% protection in clinical trials, that’s still less than 100%—which means that some people may still become infected even after receiving both doses.
 It will take some time before the overall efficacy rate goes down, and we begin to achieve herd immunity.

 “That’s not 100%,” Paul Offit, director of the Vaccine Education Center and a member of the Food and Drug Administration’s vaccine advisory board, told NPR.
 “That means one out of every 20 people who get this vaccine could still get moderate to severe infection.”

-Some people are well aware that they can’t yet let down their guard.
+Despite the fact the CDC now says vaccinated people don’t need to wear masks inside or outdoors, some people are well aware that they can’t yet let down their guard.
 And some, even after they’re vaccinated, are still terrified that they’ll catch the virus.